About the Aotearoa/New Zealand Film Heritage Trust

 Poari Kaitiaki

-Managed by a board of five Trustees, the Trust is an incorporated charitable trust under the Charities Act 2005 (No. CC30241).
-The Trust Chair is Whetu Fala who serves as one of three film industry representative Trustees, alongside Robin Laing and John Reid.
+Managed by a board of five Trustees, Aotearoa/New Zealand Film Heritage Trust is an incorporated and charitable trust under the Charities Act 2023 (No. CC30241).
+Trust Chair is Mladen Ivancic (interim) who is one of two independent trustees alongside Kate Mooney.
+Film industry representative trustees are Robin Laing and Sue Rogers.
+The New Zealand Film Commission appointed trustee is Karen Larsen.

 Further information on the Trust can be found in the Trust Deed, and our latest audited Performance Report.